outcoldman/outcoldman.com/content/en/2021/2021-02-10-mac-appstore-vigilantes/index.md

 >
 > *...*

 Ok, I can give you some respect for that.
-You seem a little arrogant, but if you do, what you claim to do, maybe you can help developers and users, with issues reported in this article [Scam iOS Apps Still Raking in Millions in Revenue on App Store](https://www.macrumors.com/2021/02/09/scam-apps-ios-making-millions-revenue/)
+You seem a little arrogant, but if you do what you claim to do, maybe you can help developers and users with issues reported in this article [Scam iOS Apps Still Raking in Millions in Revenue on App Store](https://www.macrumors.com/2021/02/09/scam-apps-ios-making-millions-revenue/)

 You suggested googling your alias.
 I did.
 I could not find anything.
 Yes, only one tweet about finding one app was stealing user data.
 I am sure there are many more.
 Keep doing what you are doing.